 The maximum legal number of golf clubs in a bag allowed is 14.
 You can choose any combination, though.
 Some golfers prefer to use a driving iron instead of a wood.
 Beginners might only use 9 to 12 clubs to focus on the basics.

-If you’d like to learn more about the types of golf club names, we wrote about that here.
+We have an article for you to learn more about the types of golf club names.

 What Are the 14 Clubs in a Golf Bag?

 The rules state how many golf clubs are allowed in a bag but do not dictate the types of clubs.
 There is no best golf bag setup that will be the same for everyone.
 Some golfers need more precision and, therefore, will carry more wedges, while others need more coverage and want an even spread of clubs.

 High handicap and beginner golfers generally require fewer clubs to avoid confusion about which club to use.
 It is recommended that beginners carry between 9 and 12 clubs without sacrificing coverage yet have some overlap between the clubs.

 If you’re curious what wedges a beginner should carry, you can read a whole post about that.

 The typical golf bag setup looks as follows:

 - 2 hybrids (replacement for 3-iron and 4-iron)